Group risk management

 A continuous dialogue between the Management Board, Risk and Compliance Committee and Audit Committee ensures the Group’s effective risk management.
 The risk management system is governed by the Risk Assessment Guideline defining risk groups and sub-groups, the structure and the process of risk assessments.
 The risk catalogue is reviewed regularly and critical analysis ensures a continuous development of the risk management system.

-In 2019, no significant risks were identified that would have the potential to substantially negatively impact the Group and its future development.
-The most material risks remain the uncertainty of the global economic development, the geopolitical instability, volatile currency fluctuations and the financial markets, thus all of those factors being in focus of the management.
+Based on the risk assessment, the most material risks remain the uncertainty of the global economic development, in particular in relation to the COVID-19 measures, the geopolitical instability, volatile currency fluctuations and the financial markets, thus all of those factors being in focus of the management.